Counselling Office

-At James Cook University Singapore, the counselling and progressions office is committed to promoting and supporting student’s mental wellbeing.
+At James Cook University (Singapore Campus), the counselling office is committed to promoting and supporting student’s mental wellbeing.

 We offer confidential individual counselling services and organise workshops covering topics commonly faced by students.